opendistro/for-elasticsearch-docs/docs/knn/index.md

   }
 }
 ```
+In general, range of cosine similarity is [-1, 1], but in case of information retrieval, the cosine similarity of
-The above script adds 1.0 to the cosine similarity to keep score positive.
+two documents will range from 0 to 1, since tf-idf cannot be negative.
+Hence, we add 1.0 to the cosine similarity to
+keep score always positive.
 ### L2 Squared
 This function calculates L2 distance (Euclidean distance) between a given query vector and document vectors.